This unique museum, which has occupied several locations, pays homage to the buildings that give the city of New York its unique appearance.

 Permanent exhibits at the museum include “Manhattan Mini Models”, a display of two highly-detailed, hand-carved miniature wooden models of Downtown and Midtown Manhattan, donated to The Skyscraper Museum in 2008 by Mike Chesko, an amateur model maker from Arizona.
 There’s also an exhibit of maps and photographs of Manhattan through the years, allowing visitors to track the extent of building in the city.

-Temporary exhibits are also set up from time to time and the Skyscraper Museum also presents special programs for the general public including book talks, videos, public art tours, and more.
+Temporary exhibits are also set up from time to time and the Skyscraper Museum also presents special programs for the public including book talks, videos, public art tours, and more.
 An on-site gift shop offers prints, photographs, architectural books, and some kitschy souvenirs as well.